defstudio/telegraph/docs/content/en/features/queued-messages.md

 position: 34
 ---

-A `->dispatch()` method can be used to have an asynchronous interaction with Telegram:
+A `->dispatch()` method can be used to have Telegraph to interact with telegraph through the Laravel queue system:

 ```php